Chidananda Saraswati: Early life

 At the age of eight, Sridhar Rao's life was influenced by Sri Anantayya, a friend of his grandfather, who used to relate to him stories from the epics, Ramayana and Mahābhārata.
-Doing Tapas (austerities), becoming a Rishi (sage), and having a vision of the Lord became ideals which he cherished.
+Doing tapas (austerities), becoming a rishi (sage), and having a vision of the Lord became ideals which he cherished.

-His uncle, Krishna Rao, shielded him against the influences of the materialistic world around him, and sowed in him the seeds of the nivritti life (life of renunciation) which he joyously nurtured until, as later events proved, it blossomed into sainthood.
+His uncle, Krishna Rao, shielded him from the influences of the materialistic world around him and sowed in him the seeds of the nivritti life (life of renunciation).
+This lifestyle was joyously nurtured until, as later events proved, it blossomed into sainthood.

 His elementary education began at Mangalore.
 In 1932, he joined the Sir M.Ct.
 Muthiah Chettiar Higher Secondary School in Madras, where he distinguished himself as a brilliant student.
-His cheerful personality, exemplary conduct, and extraordinary traits earned for him a distinct place in the hearts of all teachers and students who came into his contact.
+His cheerful personality, exemplary conduct, and extraordinary traits earned him a special place in the hearts of all teachers and students who came into his contact.

-In 1936, he was admitted to Loyola College, University of Madras, whose portals admit only the most brilliant of students.
-In 1938, he emerged with the degree of Bachelor of Arts.
+In 1936, he was admitted to Loyola College, University of Madras, an institution that admits only the most brilliant of students.
+In 1938, he earned the degree of Bachelor of Arts.

-The family was noted for its high code of conduct and this was infused into his life.
+The family was noted for its high code of conduct, and this was infused into his life.
 Charity and service were the glorious ingrained virtues of the members of the family.
-These virtues found an embodiment in Sridhar Rao.
+These virtues were also a part of Sridhar Rao's life.
 He discovered ways and means of manifesting them.
 No one who sought his help was sent away without assistance.
 He gave freely to the needy.